OpenDocCN/dsai-notes-pt3-zh/docs/showmeai-tool/-双语字幕-资料下载-面向初学者的-TensorFlow-教程-理论知识-代码思路和应用案例-真正从零开始讲明白--快速入门系列----P8-L9--迁移学习---ShowMeAI---BV1TT4y1m7Xg.md

 ![](img/61fab98aab26950654922e0fb57a2416_6.png)

-And for example， here， you see the trainable parameters and the nontrainable parameters。

- And now if we do this and print the summary again。

- then we see that now all of our parameters are non trainable。 and now we add a last dense layer。

- And by default。 Now this is trainable again。 And then again。
+And for example， here， you see the trainable parameters and the nontrainable parameters。 And now if we do this and print the summary again。 then we see that now all of our parameters are non trainable。 and now we add a last dense layer。 And by default。 Now this is trainable again。 And then again。

- we set up a loss and a optimizer and compile our model。

-And then so last time I told you how we can use this。

-Image data generator and then call this dot flow from directory function。

- And this very easily loads the images from a directory。

- and we can also apply preprocessing and rescaling and even image augmentation here。

- So last time we applied this rescaling here。And now this time， what we want to do。

- we want to apply the same pre processingcessing function as in our base model。

- So in this weci G net。So， and we also get this by saying this is available in tensor flowcaras applications than the name of our model and then dot pre process input。
+ we set up a loss and a optimizer and compile our model。And then so last time I told you how we can use this。Image data generator and then call this dot flow from directory function。 And this very easily loads the images from a directory。 and we can also apply preprocessing and rescaling and even image augmentation here。 So last time we applied this rescaling here。And now this time， what we want to do。 we want to apply the same pre processingcessing function as in our base model。 So in this weci G net。So， and we also get this by saying this is available in tensor flowcaras applications than the name of our model and then dot pre process input。

-So this is our pre processing function， and then we can give this to our image data generator for with the argument pre processinging function。

- So this is the same for our training validation and test set。

-And then we call this flow from directory for each one。 And this is。

- these are the same arguments as last time。 And now this is loading them the images from the different models。
+So this is our pre processing function， and then we can give this to our image data generator for with the argument pre processinging function。 So this is the same for our training validation and test set。And then we call this flow from directory for each one。 And this is。 these are the same arguments as last time。 And now this is loading them the images from the different models。

-I didn't run this cell。 So let's run this and this again。 And now we have it。 And now， again。

- this is the same as last time。 So we fitted our model。 and we apply this early stopping call back。

- So if our validation loss does not increase for or improve for5 epos。

- Then it does an early stopping。 So let's apply this again here。 And now let's fit our data。
+I didn't run this cell。 So let's run this and this again。 And now we have it。 And now， again。 this is the same as last time。 So we fitted our model。 and we apply this early stopping call back。 So if our validation loss does not increase for or improve for5 epos。 Then it does an early stopping。 So let's apply this again here。 And now let's fit our data。

- So this is giving an error。 You must compile your model before training and testing。

- So I think I already did this in this cell。 So let's run this again。

- and run this and this and now our training。 So now it's working。

- I guess I didn't run the cell the first time。 So now let's see how our transfer learning model is doing。
+ So this is giving an error。 You must compile your model before training and testing。 So I think I already did this in this cell。 So let's run this again。 and run this and this and now our training。 So now it's working。 I guess I didn't run the cell the first time。 So now let's see how our transfer learning model is doing。

-All right。 And now our training is done。 And again， we had an early stopping。

- So we see that our accuracy on the test data set is 100 per。 so perfect。

-And the validation accuracy is almost 94%。 So yeah， I think this is now very good。

- And it's a lot better than last time。 And now we specified 30 epochs。
+All right。 And now our training is done。 And again， we had an early stopping。 So we see that our accuracy on the test data set is 100 per。 so perfect。And the validation accuracy is almost 94%。 So yeah， I think this is now very good。 And it's a lot better than last time。 And now we specified 30 epochs。

- but then our validation loss had the lowest value here。

- And then it didn't get better over the next five epoch。 So we set patients is 5。

- And that's why that the early stopping。 So we already had a validation accuracy of 100% in the second epoch。

- But this might be the case because we don't have so many images available in our validation data set。
+ but then our validation loss had the lowest value here。 And then it didn't get better over the next five epoch。 So we set patients is 5。 And that's why that the early stopping。 So we already had a validation accuracy of 100% in the second epoch。 But this might be the case because we don't have so many images available in our validation data set。

- So I think this result is not very reliable。 But yeah。

- I think we can see how powerful this transfer learning is。

- because last time we had problem with overfitting so that we had a。Good accuracy on the test。

- on the training data， but not on the validation data and not on the test data。
+ So I think this result is not very reliable。 But yeah。 I think we can see how powerful this transfer learning is。 because last time we had problem with overfitting so that we had a。Good accuracy on the test。 on the training data， but not on the validation data and not on the test data。

- And now with a transfer learning technique， we can get this after only two epochs And even in this example where we don't have so many images available。

- and this is very good。 So now let's evaluate our model on the test data set。

- And we see in this case， we got 100 percent on accuracy on the test data。

- So I guess I' am a little bit lucky this time。 But yeah。
+ And now with a transfer learning technique， we can get this after only two epochs And even in this example where we don't have so many images available。 and this is very good。 So now let's evaluate our model on the test data set。 And we see in this case， we got 100 percent on accuracy on the test data。 So I guess I' am a little bit lucky this time。 But yeah。

- we see how powerful this technique is again and how simple it is。 So you load a pretrained model。😊。

-And。So。So this one。 and then we converted it in this case， to a sequential model。

- So you don't have to do this。 but this makes it a little bit simpler for you because I know the sequential API is easier to understand。

-And then we excluded the last layer and added our own dense layer。
+ we see how powerful this technique is again and how simple it is。 So you load a pretrained model。😊。And。So。So this one。 and then we converted it in this case， to a sequential model。 So you don't have to do this。 but this makes it a little bit simpler for you because I know the sequential API is easier to understand。And then we excluded the last layer and added our own dense layer。

- and then we also set layers trainable to false except for our last dense layer。

- And then we did a new training。And as a homework， you can try out other pretrain nets。 So。

- for example， the mobile net version 2 is another very popular net。

- so you can go to this link And then here you have all the different available net。
+ and then we also set layers trainable to false except for our last dense layer。 And then we did a new training。And as a homework， you can try out other pretrain nets。 So。 for example， the mobile net version 2 is another very popular net。 so you can go to this link And then here you have all the different available net。

- So here's our V G16， you also have reachi G19。 you have the mobile net and the mobile net version 2 and the resnet。

- So yeah， try them out for itself。 and I can tell you that you might run into a problem when you try to convert your model to a sequential model because this only works if the architecture of your model is linear。
+ So here's our V G16， you also have reachi G19。 you have the mobile net and the mobile net version 2 and the resnet。 So yeah， try them out for itself。 and I can tell you that you might run into a problem when you try to convert your model to a sequential model because this only works if the architecture of your model is linear。

- and if you don't know how you do this， if your architecture is not linear。

- then you can watch my tutorial about the functional API because there I gave you a tip at the end and showed you how you can still。

-Do transfer learning with a functional model。 So yeah check it out and let me know if you can also get a accuracy of 100% and I hope to see you in the next video then。

- And if you enjoy this video， please hit the like button and consider subscribing to the channel bye。
+ and if you don't know how you do this， if your architecture is not linear。 then you can watch my tutorial about the functional API because there I gave you a tip at the end and showed you how you can still。Do transfer learning with a functional model。 So yeah check it out and let me know if you can also get a accuracy of 100% and I hope to see you in the next video then。 And if you enjoy this video， please hit the like button and consider subscribing to the channel bye。